Regular Army: Active Duty

 Reimbursement Claim Procedures:

 Soldiers must submit requests for reimbursement for qualifying adoption expenses using DD Form 2675 "Reimbursement Request for Adoption Expenses."
-The form can be obtained from the Soldier's servicing personnel activity or via the following Internet link: http://www.dtic.mil/whs/directives/infomgt/forms/eforms/dd2675.pdf
+A separate form must be submitted for each qualifying Child.
+The form can be obtained from the Soldier's servicing personnel activity or via the following Internet link: http://www.dtic.mil/whs/directives/forms/eforms/dd2675.pdf

-- The completed reimbursement request and substantiating documentation must be submitted, not later than 1 year after the finalization of the adoption and prior to separation from active duty, to the Soldier's servicing personnel activity which will review the request package for completeness and then forward it to the Soldier's commanding officer to certify the Soldier's eligibility.
+- The completed reimbursement request and substantiating documentation must be submitted while on active duty, not later than 2 years after the finalization of the adoption and prior to separation from active duty, to the Soldier's servicing personnel activity which will review the request package for completeness and then forward it to the Soldier's commanding officer or verifying official to certify the Soldier's eligibility.

 - The personnel activity will submit the certified, completed request for reimbursement via certified mail, to the DFAS-Cleveland Center for review, certification, and payment of the adoption expense reimbursement.

 - Applications must be submitted via the Soldiers command (manually signed) or via the Soldier (digitally signed) to:

 1240 East Ninth Street

 Cleveland, OH 44199-2055

 email@example.com (DoD Enterprise Encrypted Email).
 The Soldier should retain a hard copy for record if digitally submitted.

 For questions concerning a claim, an e-mail can be sent to the DFAS Adoption Reimbursement mailbox at firstname.lastname@example.org.